pingcap/docs-tidb-operator/en/deploy-tiflash.md

     SELECT * FROM information_schema.tiflash_replica WHERE TABLE_SCHEMA = '<db_name>' and TABLE_NAME = '<table_name>';
     ```

-3. To remove TiFlash Pods, run the following command to modify the `spec.tiflash.replicas` to `0`:
+3. To remove TiFlash Pods, run the following command to modify `spec.tiflash.replicas` to `0`:

     {{< copyable "shell-regular" >}}